 We realised that although we've done a fair amount of work recently on explaining how the core team works and how you can interact with us, we haven't spent much time bringing clarity to the wider community.
 Our structure is often explained as 'the core team with a community of contributions.
 The lack of further definition of our community is telling, and its time to give it a bit of definition.
 It's time to say hello to teams and working groups.

-There are a few 'interest groups' in our community already - they've sprung...Read more
+There are a few 'interest groups' in our community already - they've sprung up...Read more

 As a project and as software for nonprofits, CiviCRM benefits from events in that they not only raise funds for the Core Team, they raise awareness about this incredible open source CRM and they foster the community participation needed to drive it.
 We’re excited to see that the first two CiviCon’s in 2016 are coming online, both slated for May/June time frame, though on opposite sides of the world; Ft.
 Collins, Colorado in the United States and Woerden, Netherlands.

 Though there’s a huge distance between them, we’ve tried to align these and all future CiviCRM events such that they can support the operational objectives of the Core Team, specifically to raise funds and to grow the CiviCRM ecosystem.
 We took a step in this direction late last year when we began to better establish guidelines for CiviCRM events, and now with the recent re-formation of the...Read more